kragen/derctuo/markdown/line-numbered-isam-buffers.md

 From the point of view of the beginning of the buffer, text moves when you insert and delete things before it.
-The tricky part is that the markers need to move with the text; it isn't good enough to just store a byte offset for each marker.
+The tricky part is that the markers need to move with the text; it isn’t good enough to just store a byte offset for each marker.

-Ideally we'd like all of these operations to be sublinear in the size of the buffer, and we'd like the buffer to be able to be at least nearly as big as RAM, if not the disk, and we might have many markers per line, for example to store syntax-highlighting properties of the text, so the number of markers also grows linearly as the text grows.
+Ideally we’d like all of these operations to be sublinear in the size of the buffer, and we’d like the buffer to be able to be at least nearly as big as RAM, if not the disk, and we might have many markers per line, for example to store syntax-highlighting properties of the text, so the number of markers also grows linearly as the text grows.